 Call your pediatrician if your child:

 If your child’s vomiting meets any of the conditions above, make an appointment with their primary care provider right away!
 If they are unavailable, please feel free to bring your child to one of our pediatric urgent care clinics near you.
-Little Spurs Pediatric Urgent Care has ten pediatric urgent care locations in San Antonio and two pediatric urgent care locations in Houston.
+Little Spurs Pediatric Urgent Care has pediatric urgent care locations in San Antonio, Selma, New Braunfels and one pediatric urgent care locations in Garland.
 Our clinics are open seven days a week; Mon- Fri 9a-9p, Sat 9a-6p, and Sun 10a-6p; and can be seen on a walk-in basis.